omence/AsyncInn/README.md

 How do I run the program?

 There will be a home page that links to other pages with act as user intefaces for the Hotels Database.
+The database consists of 5 tables, a Hotel, Hotel Room, Room, Room Amenatie and Ameneties.
+There are 2 composit key tables, the Hotel Room and the Room Aneneties tables.
+The rest of the table have their own IDs.

 So far, I have created a new Web Application, completed the Schema for the Database, made the classes for the schema, migrated the design, and created the database.